Psilotum nudum

 Natural Range & Environment

-The cut stems of moa can be used as a long-lasting component of a floral arrangement, or placed on a sheet of paper in a dry draft-free place for a couple of days to collect their spores; the spores can then be spread around your landscape (e.g., onto a rock wall, into the pot of an established plant).
+The cut stems of moa can be used as a long-lasting component of floral arrangements, or placed on a sheet of paper in a dry draft-free place for a couple of days to collect their spores; the spores can then be spread around your landscape (e.g., onto a rock wall, into the pot of an established plant).
 Alternatively, propagate moa by gently collecting and transplanting a portion (with both rhizomes and new stems) of an existing plant (Photographs of cut stems and transplant courtesy of Greg Koob©.).
 Just three examples of the many places you can display your moa: as an accent mixed with other native Hawaiian plants (Photograph courtesy of Daderot Public Domain); growing from the cracks in a rock wall (Photograph courtesy of Jordan Loftin CC BY-NC 4.0.); as a container companion to other plants (Photograph courtesy of Greg Koob©.).
 Not often seen together, here a wild Psilotum nudum (right) and Psilotum complanatum grow side by side (Photograph posted with permission of Matthew Walters.).

 Description